 The following is a list of faculty who will be accepting a student for Fall 2019.
 This list has been updated as of October 17, 2018 and is subject to change.
 Please note-we will not be accepting any new applications for the Clinical Respecialization Certificate for the Fall 2019 start date.

 Students are admitted to the Clinical Psychology Program to work toward the PhD degree only; the program does not offer a terminal master's degree.
 If you have any questions, please email firstname.lastname@example.org.
 Approximately 8-12 full-time students will be admitted to the program each fall.
 There are no spring semester admissions in this program.

 Unlike other graduate programs at Suffolk, the Psychology Department does not host open-house events for prospective applicants.
-However, we do offer 1-2 online information sessions, organized through the Office of Graduate Admissions.
-This year's information sessions are currently scheduled for November 19th from 11-12:30 PM.
+This year's information session is currently scheduled for November 19th from 11-12:30 PM.
 Please fill out the registration form if you would like to attend.
-For more information on these information sessions, please visit the Graduate Admissions website or contact email@example.com.
+For more information on this information session, please visit the Graduate Admissions website or contact email@example.com.